SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
+            text: 'We also welcome vendors who represent or sell majority queer and trans content, such as independent booksellers, media outlets, clothing companies, etc.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Unsure if you qualify?
+Contact us and we’ll chat about your options.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
             text: 'We are obligated to remind those selling merchandise to obtain the appropriate seller''s permit and licenses.
 Information about Ohio sales and general excise tax is available from the '
           -
             type: text